XingMXTeam/maoxunxing.com/content/posts/code-computer/index.md

 ### The difference between an interpreter and a compiler

+> How does our program run?

-Before code can be executed it needs to pass through a syntax parser, which converts the input string of code into an AST (abstract syntax tree)
+The code needs to be converted into an AST (abstract syntax tree) by a syntax parser before it can be executed.

-Generally an interpreter will go through the following steps when interpreting a program for execution.
+A general interpreter will go through the following steps when interpreting and executing a program.
 1 Lexer (lexical parser) reads the code and converts it into a sequence of tokens
-2 Parser converts the read sequence of tokens into an AST (in most cases Lexer is part of Parser)
+2 Parser (syntax parser) to read the sequence of tokens into AST (in most cases Lexer is part of Parser)
-3 Lowering (simplifying the AST) or Desugar (converting the AST node from syntactic sugar to the standard equivalent AST node) of the AST
+3 Lowering (simplifying AST) or Desugar (converting AST nodes from syntactic sugar to standard equivalent AST nodes) of the AST
 4 Interpreter recursively executes the AST

 The interpreter interprets the execution of the AST directly and returns the final result as follows.